ga4gh/data-security/AAI/AAIConnectProfile.md

 <a name="term-token-exchange"></a> **Token Exchange** --
 the protocol defined in [RFC 8693](https://www.rfc-editor.org/info/rfc8693) as extension of OAuth 2 for exchanging access tokens for other tokens.
-A token exchange is performed at [Token Endpoint](#term-token-endpoint)
+A token exchange is performed at a [Token Endpoint](#term-token-endpoint)

 <a name="term-visa-assertion"></a>
 **Visa Assertion** -- a piece of information about a user that is asserted by a [Visa Assertion Source](#term-visa-assertion-source).
 It is then encoded by a [Visa Issuer](#term-visa-issuer) into a [Visa](#Visa).